Smarter-revolution/Smarter-Revolution-Site/content/blog/ai-video-production-is-the-future.md

 ## Next Steps

 The future of video production is here, and it's AI-powered.
 The question isn't whether this shift will happen—it's whether you'll lead it or follow it.
+And just as [AI search is changing how customers find businesses](/blog/the-geo-revolution), AI video is changing how businesses communicate with customers.

 **Here's your action plan:**